marcschuler/traefik-examples/README.md

 Create services that listen to different subdomains

 ### 05 HTTPS with Let's Encrypt
+Use Let's Encrypt to automatically generate HTTPS certificates for you

+### 06 Networks and multiple docker-compose files
-Use HTTPS for your services
+Use traefik for services defined in other docker-compose files using docker networks